Weather-Related Construction Accident in NYC

 - Electrocution / Fires – Downed power lines and trees, as well as wet conditions, can create hazards for electrical injuries and electrocution.
 Damage to electrical wiring and gas lines caused rain or wind may also result in fires and explosions.

 - Building collapses – Buildings not built to code are more vulnerable to collapsing in adverse weather, as are structures under construction.

 Weather is by no means a new phenomenon, which is why regulators and lawmakers are well aware of how averse weather can increase risks for various types of accidents on construction sites.
 As such, there are often procedures by which employers, premises owners, and others must conduct themselves to ensure the safety of workers and anyone nearby.
 That includes compliance with various New York State Labor Laws, OSHA regulations, and rules for avoiding the use of certain machines, such as cranes in high winds.

-Since 1983, The Perecman Firm, P.L.L.C. has recovered over $400 million in verdicts and settlements for injured victims and their families – many of whom suffered harm and losses in construction accidents across New York City.
+Since 1983, The Perecman Firm, P.L.L.C., has recovered over half a billion dollars in verdicts and settlements for injured victims and their families – many of whom suffered harm and losses in construction accidents across New York City.
 If you have questions about your rights, options, and how our nationally recognized personal injury lawyers can guide you through the legal journey ahead, do not hesitate to request a free and confidential case evaluation with an experienced lawyer form our team.
 Our firm is available to discuss cases throughout the NYC and beyond.